Photo by Veronica Baker Amores

 Political campaigns or advocacy

-Land endowment, acquisitions, or easements
+Land endowments, acquisitions, or easements

 Salaries, stipends, or general operating costs